TechUniv2018/social-credit/README.md

 ## Rules

 1. Create a new branch with issue number e.g. `origin/issue1`
-2. Use `git pull` folled by `git rebase master` to iteratively fix merge conflicts.
+2. Use `git pull` followed by `git rebase master` to iteratively fix merge conflicts.
 3. All test cases must pass.
 4. Create a pull request.
 The PR should not have any merge conflicts.
 5. Squash the PR into a single commit.
 The commit name should be, `issue #: your message` where # is issue number.
-6. After 3/5 team members have approved the PR, it can be merged.
-The approval is recorded using a thumbs up emoticon.